 I attempted to obtain county court judgment information on cases where HSBC/HFC had added illegal charges in order to help debtors recover the illegal charges (consumer interest).I wrote to Mr Hurlston concerning the problems I was experiencing in obtaining the information, which is public domain information.
 Initially Mr Hurlston said that he was concerned to hear of my problems and that he would look into the matter.
 I never heard from him again, Registry Trust continued to deny me access to the data (on instructions from the Ministry of Justice) and eventually I took Registry Trust to court.
 I lost the court case on a specious technicality.
 Refusing access to judgment information is in breach of EU Regulations, but unfortunately I was unaware of that at the time.

 So, an ex director of the FCA who refuses to acknowledge the serious matter of the FCA colluding with HSBC to cover up the fraud, insults and patronises me; and it turns out he is connected with another organisation, Registry Trust/Ministry of Justice, also involved in the cover-up.
-One point to add, to be fair to Mr McAteer – he will have signed the Official Secrets Act, so is forbidden from discussing anything connected to his role at the FCA.
-But he could have stated that.

 Here is my Twitter exchange with Mr McAteer: